-- Be well-informed before you make a health decision.
+- You can be well-informed before you make a health decision.
 Another opinion allows you to discuss your options with a qualified doctor.
 For example, you may have to choose between traditional or robotic surgery.
 It’s good to think about the benefits and risks of both types.
 Or you might be considering different types of cancer treatment and want to visit several hospitals.
+Or another doctor’s opinion might shed more light on your diagnosis.
 The extra opinions help you make educated decisions.

 Sometimes, though, waiting for a second opinion can hurt your health.
-If your doctor says you’re having an emergency, like a severe injury or health crisis that needs treatment right away, you may need to skip the second opinion.
+If your doctor says you’re having an emergency, such as a severe injury or health crisis that needs treatment right away, you may need to skip the second opinion.

 When getting another doctor’s opinion, keep these steps in mind: